Pushkaraggg/PowerBI-Hospitality-Domain-Project/(Insights of Dashboard).md

+### Power-BI Dashboard Project
+This Power-BI provides a comprehensive insights into hotel revenue, occupancy and booking performance with multiple KPIs and visualizations.

+###Revenue and Booking Analysis:

+Displays total revenue (1.709bn), RevPAR (7.347K), ADR (12.696K), and occupancy % (57.87%).

+Provides a trend analysis for revenue and occupancy over different weeks/months.

+###Occupancy and Realization Insights:

+Breaks down occupancy % by business vs. luxury categories.

+Shows realization % (70%), indicating how much of the potential revenue is actually captured.

+###Property-wise Performance:

+Lists properties with key performance metrics (bookings, occupancy %, RevPAR, ADR).

+Enables comparison between Bangalore and Hyderabad hotels.

+###Weekday vs. Weekend Performance:

+Analyzes weekend vs. weekday trends in RevPAR, ADR, and occupancy.

+Helps in pricing and promotional decisions based on peak times.

+###Booking Platform Contribution:

+Compares different booking platforms (direct CRM, journey, etc.) based on realization % and ADR.

+Helps in identifying high-performing vs. low-performing channels.

+###Filter and Customization Options:

+Users can filter by room class, city, booking status, week number, and month for focused insights.

 ### Key insights & Features of the Hospitality Domain Dashboard

 1. Filters for Customization: Users can filter data by room class, city, and booking status for better insights.